tc39/notes/es8/2017-11/nov-29.md

 KMR: You could just ban creating trusted objects in eval.

-SME: Have you considered an opt-out mechanism instead?
+SM: Have you considered an opt-out mechanism instead?

 AKN: This tied into Marks thing about eval.

-SME: I also noticed the discussion around concatenating and what we'd want to allow.
+SM: I also noticed the discussion around concatenating and what we'd want to allow.
 I see a problem with each option.
 If you do a lot of concat, thats a lot less safe.
 We often see adding prefixes to something is what causes the security holes.
 But if we dont allow concat then this fails for other cases, like `'' + string` for coercion.

 MWT: Yes, there are cases where its safe and not safe.
 I dont know the google library well enough to see what we do here, but in general I agree with you compeletely.
 In general concatenation is not a safe operation.
 On the web I'd rather we do this with templates than concat.